Skip to content

 Fastai transforms

-I directly copied and pasted part of the transforms.py module from the fastai library (from an old version).
+We directly copied and pasted part of the transforms.py module from the fastai library (from an old version).
 The reason to do such a thing is because pytorch_widedeep only needs the Tokenizer and the Vocab classes there.
-This way I avoid extra dependencies.
+This way we avoid extra dependencies.
 Credit for all the code in the fastai_transforms module in this pytorch-widedeep package goes to Jeremy Howard and the fastai team.
 I only include the documentation here for completion, but I strongly advise the user to read the fastai documentation.

 Tokenizer